 In all honesty, I sometimes struggle with the prodigal father, the one who spends it all and then some on a son like that because ultimately, I struggle with receiving gifts that are completely undeserved.
 I'd much rather earn my share.
 On my own, apart from the mind of Christ, I am more apt to side with the older brother in this story and question the justice of the celebration.
 But when I take a moment to consider one of my own children walking up the driveway...
 Returning...
 Found...
 All justice flees.
 I can only picture my own uncoordinated sprint towards them, watching them come, longing to be closer to them and then scooping them up and never letting them leave my arms.
 Shame and disloyalty, bitterness and broken hearts all fade away in a moment like that.

 Love is what compels the prodigal father to prepare that feast, to spend even more on this lost one.
 And, it is what motivates our Prodigal God to move toward us, to die in our place, to spend his life lavishly, brutally, fully and then some...on us and for us - his wayward children.

 I want to be a prodigal mom.

-I want to be the kind of mom that pursues, that moves toward my children, that seeks to pour out my own life for theirs when to all the world it seems foolish.
+I want to be the kind of mom who pursues, who moves toward my children, who seeks to pour out my own life for theirs when to all the world it seems foolish.
 I want to embrace, to comfort, to reach into the dark places where they are camping out, and be a bearer of truth and light and affection.
 Especially when there is nothing to recommend them to reward.
-When they flop and fail and loose control, I want my love to seep into their souls and echo the voice of our Prodigal God: “You are held.
+When they flop and fail and lose control, I want my love to seep into their souls and echo the voice of our Prodigal God: "You are held.
 You are seen.
 You are known.
 You are loved beyond condition.
 You will always be pursued.
 Always Welcomed.
-Always in my care.”
+Always in my care."

 My prayer for you is that you will run with abandon to the ONE who has spent it all on you because He loves you.
 May what you find in his arms fill you up to love your children with lavish affection.